Alaska was once a full-fledged Russian colony. Now it's hosting a U.S.-Russia summit

 The decision to meet in Alaska appears mostly practical — it's where the U.S. and Russia almost touch, separated by just 55 miles of the Bering Strait.
 Yet beyond geography, there's also symbolism and a fascinating shared history.

 Alaska was a full-fledged Russian colony from 1799 to 1867.
-Some Russians, including Kremlin envoy Kirill Dimitriev, are pointing to that period on social media, posting photos of Russian Orthodox Churches, with their onion domes, that were built in Alaska in the 19th-century and still stand.
+Some Russians, including Kremlin envoy Kirill Dmitriev, are pointing to that period on social media, posting photos of Russian Orthodox churches, with their onion domes, that were built in Alaska in the 19th century and still stand.

 Some of the historic Russian orthodox churches in Alaska. pic.twitter.com/E4wcgG3mdU— Kirill A. Dmitriev (@kadmitriev) August 9, 2025